mozilla-services/tecken/docs/upload.rst

 Symbol upload was originally done in Socorro as part of the `crash-stats.mozilla.com web app`_.

-.. note: As of June 2017, Socorro is still the point where symbol uploads happen.
+.. note: As of September 2017, Socorro is still the point where symbol uploads happen.

-The original way this worked is the same as Tecken except the following key
+The *original* way this worked is the same as Tecken except the following key
 differences:

-1. Tecken accepts the ``.zip`` upload from the client and responds with ``201 Created`` as soon as the upload has been stoved away (still as an archive) in S3.
+1. Tecken accepts the ``.zip`` upload from the client and responds with ``201 Created`` as soon as the upload has been stoved away (still as an archive) on disk.
 A background message queue job starts uploading the individual files.

 2. Every individual file within the ``.zip`` files are logged in the ORM.